codeKgu/AnalysisAgent-Benchmark-Annotation/Updates.md

 **Q4: What are the guidelines for naming conceptual variables?**

 A: Names should be clear and specific, but not overly detailed.
+It should be clear enough for LLM or someone else to undersatnd but not going into details of how you've operationalized it.

 Good examples:
 - "Player Skin Tone", "Number of Red Cards", "Average Referee Implicit Bias"